 Also, keep in mind that things can be slippery after a rainstorm.
 Typically, places don’t have the same security levels you might be used to in your home country.
 It is up to you to use your discretion.

-For example, at waterfalls, there is often not any fencing around the base or top of the falls.
+For example, at waterfalls, there often isn’t any fencing around the base or top of the falls.
 In the past, people have gotten killed and seriously injured by getting too close to the edge and slipping.

 Conclusion